timart1n/molr-docs/README.md

 * PythonPyunitMole: ... similar to JavaJunitMole
 * ...

-It should be possible to write the moles itself in different languages.
+It might be usefult to have the possibility to write the moles itself in different languages.
 Therefore a communication protocol between agencies and moles have to be chosen which has bindings to a variety of languages.

+### Mission
+A mission is the piece which contains the actual logic to execute.
+E.g. for a java mole this should be plain java code that could be run (or stepped through).
+The mole has to have the possibility to observe the state of the mission and finally get a result from it (e.g. IN_PROGRESS, FAILED, SUCCESSFUL, ERROR).

+### Molar GUI
+This should allow the user to step through a certain mission.
+(probably also - for debugging - functionalities like listing the available missions and running a selected mission could be useful.
+However, for a production client it might be more often the case that a client asks for running a fixed (hardcoded) mission, and just needs the gui in the case the user wants to explicitely step through it)